chenxshuo/al-folio/_pages/about.md

 - May 2022 [LMU SIST Scholarship](https://www.lmu.de/en/workspace-for-students/student-support-services/finance-your-studies/scholarships/scholarships-for-international-students/index.html).
   *The requirements for the scholarship include academic excellence, demonstrable knowledge in the applicant’s field of study, and financial need.*

-- June 2019 [Chinese National Scholarship](http://www.moe.gov.cn/srcsite/A05/s7505/201811/t20181114_354826.html). *This scholarship is with the highest honor that Chinese college students can obtain.*

 - May 2019 First Class Scholarship for Excellent Students in Sun Yat-sen University

+- Nov 2018 [Chinese National Scholarship](http://www.moe.gov.cn/srcsite/A05/s7505/201811/t20181114_354826.html). *This scholarship is with the highest honor that Chinese college students can obtain.*

-- Jun 2018 National Encouragement Scholarship
+- Nov 2017 National Encouragement Scholarship

 - Aug 2017 Study Tour Grant from SYSU